NomicFoundation/hardhat-website/src/content/docs/ignition/docs/guides/modifications.md

+---
-# Modifying an existing module
+title: Modifying an existing module
+description: How to modify an existing Ignition Module
+sidebar:
+  order: 4
+---

 It's possible to make changes to modules after having deployed them.